GrillBot/GrillBot.Services/src/PointsService/README.md

 ## Containers

-Latest docker image is published in GitHub packages.
+Latest docker image is published in the GitHub packages.

 ## Licence